 Is jaundice dangerous for babies?

-Normally, jaundice dissipates on its own.
+Luckily, jaundice normally dissipates on its own.
 Not coincidentally, this often takes place around two weeks old once baby’s liver has had a chance to further mature.
 However, in rare cases, extremely elevated levels of bilirubin can put baby at risk of developing far more serious complications.
 Once bilirubin levels reach limits exceeding 25mg in babies, it can lead to cerebral palsy, deafness, acute bilirubin encephalopathy, kernicterus, and other brain damage.

 How is newborn jaundice treated?